© Crown copyright 2019

 - As now, these prescriptions will be dispensed as private prescriptions at no cost to the NHS.

 As a trading fund the MHRA charges fees to recover the costs of statutory regulation of medicines.
-Changes would be needed to reflect the costs of the new regulatory changes being introduced after EU Exit.
+Changes would be needed to reflect the costs of the new regulatory changes being introduced after Brexit.

 The fees changes that will be introduced are: